Rite (Christianity)

-This Lutheran pastor administers the rite of confirmation on youth confirmands after instructing them in Luther's Small Catechism.

-In Christianity, a rite can refer to a sacred ceremony (such as anointing of the sick), which may or may not carry the status of a sacrament depending on the Christian denomination (in Catholicism, anointing of the sick is a sacrament while in Lutheranism it is not).
+In Christianity, a rite can refer to a sacred ceremony, which may carry the status of a sacrament or sacramental depending on the Christian denomination.
 This use of rite is distinct from reference to liturgical ritual families such as the Byzantine and Latin liturgical rites.

 Catholicism

-Within the Catholic Church, "rite" often refers to what is also called a sacrament and respective liturgies based on liturgical languages and traditional local customs as well as the ceremonies associated with the sacraments.
-In Christian Catholicism, for example, the sacrament of Anointing of the Sick/Last Rites is one of the sacramental rites because they are administered to someone who is or was dying.
-The other are Penance and Eucharist (administered as Viaticum in the case of a dying person).
-Since the Second Vatican Council, anointing of the sick is administered to those who are seriously ill but not necessarily in immediate danger of death.
+Within the Catholic Church, rite often refers to what is also called a sacrament and respective liturgies based on liturgical languages and traditional local customs as well as the ceremonies associated with the sacraments.
+In Christian Catholicism, for example, the sacrament of Anointing of the Sick (part of the Last Rites) is one of the sacramental rites.
+The other Last rites are Penance and the administration of the Eucharist (administered as Viaticum).
+Since the Second Vatican Council, anointing of the sick is administered, too, to those who are seriously ill but not necessarily in immediate danger of death.

 Another example is the Rite of Christian Initiation of Adults.
-The term "rite" became widely used after the Second Vatican Council.
-While "rite" is often associated when receiving a "sacrament," it is technically incorrect to say that one received a "rite" because the sacrament is what is received while a rite is performed.
-The ritual consists of the prayers and actions that the minister of the sacrament performs when administering a sacrament.
-Therefore, it is incorrect to say that one has received "the last rites" as that person has really received "the last sacraments" by a minister following a ritual that has performed the "sacramental rite."
+The term rite became widely used after the Second Vatican Council.
+While rite is often associated when receiving a sacrament, it is technically incorrect to say that one received a rite because the sacrament is what is received while a rite is performed.
+The rite consists of the prayers and actions that the minister of the sacrament performs when administering a sacrament."